digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 Following steps assume that you have the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) deployed in your cluster.
 Basic knowledge of `ServiceMonitors` is required as well.
 If not, please follow the [Prometheus Monitoring Stack](../04-setup-prometheus-stack/README.md) chapter from the `Starter Kit` repository.
 You also need a `ServiceMonitor` to scrape metrics from the application in question, and send them to the Kubernetes API server via the `prometheus-adapter`.
 Then, HPA can fetch custom metrics from the Kubernetes API Server, and scale your application appropriately.

-To summarize, these are the basic steps required to `scale` applications using `custom metrics` and `Prometheus`:
+To summarize, these are the basic steps required to `scale` applications based on `custom metrics` served by `Prometheus`:

 1. First, you need the `prometheus-adapter` installed in your cluster.
-2. Then, you define `ServiceMonitors` to scrape custom metrics from your applications.
+2. Next, you define `ServiceMonitors` for `Prometheus` to scrape `custom metrics` from your applications.
+3. Then, you define discovery `rules` for `prometheus-adapter` to expose your application `custom metrics` in the `Kubernetes API`.
-3. Finally, create the `HPA` targeting your deployment, and tell it to scale based on application specific metric(s).
+4. Finally, create the `HPA` targeting your application deployment, and tell it to scale based on your custom metric(s).

 ### Installing Prometheus Adapter